arnavandraskar/country-api/README.md

 # Country API Service

 Welcome to the Country API service!
-This backend service provides information about countries, including details about specific countries and a list of countries based on various filters.
+This backend service provides information about countries, including details about specific countries and a list of countries' names based on various filters.
 The service is built using Python and Flask.

 ## Table of Contents